shohei-kojima/integrated_HHV6_recon/README.md

 ## 1.1 Use Singularity container (recommended)
 This tool is available as a Singularity container.
 Currently, the Singularity container is provided directly from Genome Immunobiology Lab, RIKEN.
-Please contact us when you would like to use this.
+Please contact us if you would like to use this.

 It requires Singularity version 3 (does not work on version 2) to run the container.
 Please see [here](https://sylabs.io/guides/3.0/user-guide/installation.html) for installation of Singularity.